TonyJem/PersonalityQuiz/README.md

 ## Code:
 PersonalityQuiz app's project consits of standart Xcode for single view app generated files + other four mannually created _.swift_ files named: _QuestionData_, _IntroductionViewController_, _QuestionViewController_, _ResultsViewController_.

 <img src="/quiz-screens/code-files.png" width="25%">

 __QuestionData.swift__
 It is like a house for model definitions, includes structures that hold the question data.
 This file used to define all the structures necessary for personality quiz.

 __IntroductionViewController.swift__
-Hold data and logic neccesary to run app and move throught app's screens.
-Enables developer to add his own questions
+Holds minimally needed logic neccesary to launch qui and move next forward throught app's screens.

 __QuestionViewController.swift__
+Holds main part of app functionality.
+Here is stored an array with _Question_ objects, that enables to store quiz questions with answers options as well as logic to display Questions with the Right Controls embed in different Stack Views respectively.

 __ResultsViewController.swift__

-Begin by creating a new file called QuestionData.swift to house the model definitions.
-You'll use this  You can create this file by selecting File > New > File (or Command-N) from the  menu bar, then selecting "Swift file."
+Receives data from previuose view controller also includes logic to calculate answer frequency and dependently on those calculations presents the final outcome of the quiz.

 ## References:
 “App Development with Swift”.
 Apple Inc. - Education, 2019.
 Apple Books. pages: 403-446